18 Animals With Trunks

 The forest elephant’s trunk is an essential tool for foraging and drinking in the dense forest environment.

-These animals with trunks use their trunks to strip the bark of trees and to pull up roots and vegetation from the forest floor.
+These trunk-bearing animals strip the bark of trees and pull up roots and vegetation from the forest floor.

 4. Asian Elephant